sandrine10/frontend-nanodegree-mobile-portfolio/README.md

 ## Website Performance Optimization portfolio project

-The goal of this project is to take an underperforming website and make its pages render as quickly as possible by applying the techniques learned Udacity's [Critical Rendering Path course](https://www.udacity.com/course/ud884) course.
+The challenge of this project is to take an underperforming website and make its pages render as quickly as possible by applying the techniques we learned in the Udacity's [Critical Rendering Path course](https://www.udacity.com/course/ud884) course.

-##Steps to run project successfully

-###PageSpeed
+## Part 1: Optimize PageSpeed Insights score for index.html

+The Goal: a Google PageSpeed Insights score of 90 or higher for mobile and desktop.

 - Open the [live page](https://sandrine10.github.io/frontend-nanodegree-mobile-portfolio/) in your favorite browser.

-- Then in a separate browser tab, go to [PageSpeed Insights](https://developers.google.com/speed/pagespeed/insights/) and type in the same URL that you used to open the live page.
-This should show my PageSpeed Insights scores.
-Or see it directly <a href="https://developers.google.com/speed/pagespeed/insights/?url=https%3A%2F%2Fsandrine10.github.io%2Ffrontend-nanodegree-mobile-portfolio%2F" target="_blank">here</a>
+Copy the URL and paste it in the analyze field at [PageSpeed Insights](https://developers.google.com/speed/pagespeed/insights/) to view the scores Or see it directly <a href="https://developers.google.com/speed/pagespeed/insights/?url=https%3A%2F%2Fsandrine10.github.io%2Ffrontend-nanodegree-mobile-portfolio%2F" target="_blank">here</a>

+## Optimizations I made to index.html:

+- Add media=“print” to print.css link
+- Move CSS.style from the CSS folder to index
+- Add async attribute to the Google analytics JS script
+- Remove style.css
+- Remove google fonts

+### Optimize the following images:

+- pizzeria.jpg
+- pizza.png
+- profilepic.jpg
+- 2048.png
+- cam_be_like.jpg
+- mobilewebdev.jpg

+## Part 2: Optimize Frames per Second in pizza.html

+The Goal: Page renders at 60 frames per second when scrolling, the pizza size slider resizes pizza images in under 5ms.

+The live page can be viewed at sandrine10.github.io/frontend-nanodegree-mobile-portfolio/views/pizza.html/.
+By using Chrome's devTools to record a timeline, trace the scrolling and changing the pizza sizes with the slider.
+The trace will show the FPS for scrolling (the current number are now 59-60 FPS).
+The console will also display information about the frame generation rates

+## Optimizations I made to views/js/main.js:

 ###Pizza.html